Een nieuw (en oeroud) perspectief

 Foto: NASA, ESA

-Alvorens ik verder ga met deel twee van het essay 'Laten we niet meer praten over de klimaatcrisis', wilde ik een tekst delen die ik afgelopen week geschreven heb voor de online community New And Ancient Story, een platform opgericht door filosoof en klimaatdenker Charles Eisenstein.
+alvorens ik verder ga met deel twee van het essay 'Laten we niet meer praten over de klimaatcrisis', wilde ik een tekst delen die ik afgelopen week geschreven heb voor de online community New And Ancient Story, een platform opgericht door filosoof en klimaatdenker Charles Eisenstein.

 NAAS is een online ontmoetingsplaats voor mensen die op allerlei manieren denken, voelen en exploreren omtrent nieuwe paradigmata die ontstaan in alle domeinen van het menselijke denken en de menselijke ervaring: wetenschap, kunst, psychologie, mystiek, ecologie, nieuwe maatschappelijke projecten, maar evengoed de gewone dagdagelijkse individuele ervaring van het leven in al zijn aspecten.